nvkelso/qgis-openlayers-plugin/README.md

 Does not work with 1.7.0 due to missing OSGEO python dependencies.

+##Attribution

+If you include these basemaps in your final map layout, make sure to credit the original author.

 ##Extras

 Need a basemap that reprojects?
 Check out the "goodies" folder here.